Siti Noor

 After 12 years of nursing in Singapore, I moved to Canada for a job offer.
 I now work as a registered nurse at the University of Alberta Hospital, providing direct patient care.

 Nursing is very versatile.
 I get to meet so many different people.
-There is a learning opportunity at every shift, so much so that no two days are exactly the same.
+There is a learning opportunity at every shift, so much so that no two days are the same.

-Looking back I am most proud that after many years of working in my first place of work, I uprooted myself, travelled alone halfway across the world, and started over.
+Looking back, I am most proud that after many years of working in my first place of work, I uprooted myself, travelled alone halfway across the world, and started over.

 If I had to describe my career in three words, it would be 'best decision ever!'.